jversoza/MTEC2002/syllabus.markdown

 <a class="labs6" id="labs6"></a>
 ###Labs
 __Part 1__ - Review - Submitting Code, For Loops
-* At the Beginning of each class, download zip file, also download intermediate
+* At the Beginning of each class, [download the labs zip file](class6/labs/class6.zip), also [download intermediate](class6/labs/intermediate.zip) if appropriate
 * Use git to add, commit and push ALL files in directory
 * Try sum of cubes as a review